 The gigantic boulders in precarious piles beside the Stuart Hwy, 105km south of Tennant Creek, are called the Devil's Marbles.
 Karlu Karlu is their Warumungu name, and this registered sacred site has great cultural importance.
 The rocks are believed to be the eggs of the Rainbow Serpent.

-At Wauchope (war-kup), 10km south of the Devil's Marbles, you will find Bruce, the gregarious publican of the Wauchope Hotel.
-His budget rooms are dongas but the costlier rooms are more spacious, with bathrooms.
+At Wauchope (war-kup), 10km south of the Devil's Marbles, you will find the Wauchope Hotel.
+Budget rooms are dongas (small, transportable buildings); the costlier rooms are more spacious, with bathrooms.
 Meals from the restaurant are more than satisfactory.

-At the kooky Wycliffe Well Roadhouse & Holiday Park, 17km south of Wauchope, you can fill up with fuel and food (mains $15 to $20) or stay and spot UFOs that apparently fly over with astonishing regularity.
+At the kooky Wycliffe Well Roadhouse & Holiday Park, 17km south of Wauchope, you can fill up with fuel and food (mains $15 to $25) or stay and spot UFOs that apparently fly over with astonishing regularity.
 The place is decorated with alien figures and UFO newspaper clippings.
-The park has a lawn camp site, an indoor pool, kids' playground, a cafe and a range of international beer.
+The park has a grassy campground, an indoor pool, a kids' playground, a cafe and a range of international beer.

 Heading south, you reach the rustic Barrow Creek Hotel, one of the highway's eccentric outback pubs.
 In the tradition of shearers who'd write their name on a banknote and pin it to the wall to ensure they could afford a drink when next they passed through, travellers continue to leave notes and photos.
 Food and fuel are available and next door is one of the original Telegraph Stations on the Overland Telegraph Line.

-In the grand Australian tradition of building very big things by the side of the road to pull up drivers, Aileron, 135km north of Alice, has Naked Charlie Quartpot, the 12m Anmatjere (Anmatyerre) man, who cuts a fine figure at the back of the roadhouse along with his larger-than-life family.
-The Outback Art Gallery sells inexpensive paintings by the local Anmatjere community, as well as works from the Warlpiri community of Yuendumu.
+In the grand Australian tradition of building very big things by the side of the road to entice drivers to pul up, Aileron, 135km north of Alice, has Naked Charlie Quartpot, the 12m Anmatjere (Anmatyerre) man.
+Charlie cuts a fine figure at the back of the local roadhouse, along with his larger-than-life family.
+The Homestead Art Gallery sells inexpensive paintings by the local Anmatjere community, as well as works from the Warlpiri community of Yuendumu.